jwsiegel2510/convex-opt-examples/README.md

 Here we provide some code for the Math555 Optimization Theory course at Penn State, cotaught by Jonathan Siegel and Jinchao Xu.

-The examples we provide are mostly applications of optimization to image processing.
+The examples we provide are mostly applications of optimization to some problems in image processing.

 ## Wavelet Compression Example